 I was relaxing in the TV room one night when suddenly a group of guys burst into the room.
 Chink, a small guy of mixed African and Chinese descent, was swinging his switchblade back and forth as he backed up.
 A large guy I did not know with very large brass knuckles was trying to get at him.

-A good samaritan intervened, trying to block the Brass Knuckle guy.
-About 8 guys went down in a pile, with Brass Knuckle man punching the good samaritan in the face over and over with powerful power house blows with the brass knuckles.
-Everyone then left, including the bloody and dazed good samaritan.
+A good samaritan intervened, trying to stop the fight by blocking the Brass Knuckle guy.
+About 8 guys went down in a pile with Brass Knuckle man punching the good samaritan in the face over and over with power house blows with the brass knuckles.
+Everyone then left including the bloody and dazed good samaritan.
 The Police came by later - they had found Good Samaritan bleeding very badly.
 I could not help them - I did not know Brass Knuckle man.

-Rome was a very nice guy.
+Roan was a very nice guy.
 He was exactly my size.
-One time he said watch this, and proceeded to pick me up by my thigh and chest, and pressed me over his head.
+One time he said watch this and proceeded to pick me up by my thigh and chest and pressed me over his head.
 Amazing!
 I said "Please don’t throw me down".
-He was in the Marine Corps Reserve, serving as a six month Reservist.
+When a man is holding your entire body up about 8 feet the floor looks a long way down.
+Roan was in the Marine Corps Reserve serving as a six month Reservist.
 This was one of the reasons I went into the Marines - I thought that if he could do that to me after six months, image what I could do after four years.
 I am still waiting to get strong enough to press a man over my head.

 On the second night I got caught in a snow storm near Louisville.
-The bald tires of the Mercury did not work well, and I ended up spending the night in a rest stop.
+The bald tires of the Mercury did not work well and I could move only keeping the wheels on one side of the road in gravel.
+I ended up spending the night in a rest stop.

-On the third day I got to Purdue University, where I thought I would visit a friend.
+On the third day I got to Purdue University where I thought I would visit a friend.
 I knew three people at Purdue.
 I had no idea how big the campus was - I had thought I would just drive around and find them.
 And that is what happened.
 I saw Lynne Carlson, a girl I knew very slightly from high school.
 She was a nice person, very smart, and a cheerleader.
 I asked her if she knew where Bob Stevenson was.
-She did, and she jumped in the car to take me there.
+She did and she jumped in the car to show me the way.